 Great Pyramids of Giza

-You can’t be in Cairo and not see the Pyramids!
+You can’t be in Cairo and not organise a family trip to the Pyramids!
 After all, they are the oldest and only wonder to remain!
 The complex has three pyramids dedicated to the Pharaohs Khufu, Khafre and Menkaure that were built roughly between 2550 and 2490 BC.
 Standing guard next to the Pyramids and the solar boat museum is the world-renowned Sphinx.
-I went inside the Menkaure pyramid a few years ago.
-It was quite hot and claustrophobic inside but worth the experience.
 You can also ride a camel or horse, or a traditional horse-drawn carriage if you have young kids with you.
 But I would strongly advise having an Egyptian deal with the arrangements.
 I would also recommend you attend the Sound and Light show which is available in several languages.

 If your children are obsessed with ancient Egypt, then you must take them to the Pharaonic Village.
 It is a living and breathing model of the ancient Egyptian way of life whether building, fishing, hunting or mummifying.
 There are cafés, a playground, a petting zoo and other exhibits so you can easily spend a day there.
 When I went a few years ago, we got our photos taken at a studio with ancient Egyptian clothes and makeup – a souvenir that I still cherish after all those years!